‘Fallout 4’ Getting A Virtual Reality Makeover?

 Back at E3 in 2016, Bethesda showed off an experimental demo featuring Fallout 4 in a virtual environment.
 While the demo was rather limited in its scope, it demonstrated the possibilities of the mode for slower paced shooters and role-playing games.

-Bethesda is planning on converting the entirety of Fallout 4 into VR, and have made some signficant progress in that direction since the E3 demo.
+Bethesda is planning on converting the entirety of Fallout 4 into VR, and have made some significant progress in that direction since the E3 demo.
 According to Glixel, Todd Howard, the executive producer at Bethesda, said “Fallout is going great.
 There’s a lot of work to be done, but it’s super exciting.
 We are doing the whole game….
 You can play it start to finish right now, and the whole thing really works in terms of interface and everything.”

 Howard emphasized that the nature of Fallout 4 lends itself to being converted into VR.
 As opposed to a typical FPS like Call of Duty or Battlefield, the slower pace of combat in the Fallout games makes it a perfect experimenting ground for VR.
 The gunplay is slower, and Fallout 4 already has a built in system for slowing down or pausing time, V.A.T.S.